-It’s noticeable that when showcasing UX work, some digital solutions companies show their work by presenting site maps, wireframes and stuff that is more related to Information Architecture (IA).
+It’s noticeable that when showcasing UX work, some digital solutions companies show their work by presenting sitemaps, wireframes and stuff that is more related to Information Architecture (IA).
 Using these materials to showcase UX work is not incorrect, but it underestimates what a UX is.

 How do we perceive the UX term?

-Can you actually design a UX?
+Can you design a digital user experience

 It’s all based on the person’s emotions, expectations, and the situation he is using the product in.
 All of these aspects are not designable.
 Therefore we don’t design a UX, we design for it.